nathan130200/ZabbixProxy/README.md

 - Route command to local zabbix passive agent if proxy cannot handle command.

 <br>
-NOTE: If server fails to respond, zabbix proxy sends an request instead of destroying connection.
+NOTE: If local passive agent fails to reply then zabbix proxy sends an `ZBX_ERROR` instead of destroying connection without any reasons.

 ### Custom Commands
 You can manually implement custom commands to handle your request in zabbix server.